Customize the Sandbox Network Policy

-Add, remove, or modify the endpoints that the sandbox is allowed to reach.
+Add, remove, or modify the endpoints the sandbox can reach.

-The sandbox policy is defined in a declarative YAML file in the NemoClaw repository and enforced at runtime by NVIDIA OpenShell.
+The NemoClaw repository declares the sandbox policy in a YAML file, and NVIDIA OpenShell enforces it at runtime.
 NemoClaw supports both static policy changes that persist across restarts and dynamic updates applied to a running sandbox through the OpenShell CLI.

 If the sandbox needs to reach an HTTP service running on the host, expose the service on a host IP that the OpenShell gateway can reach.